vikashmadhow/esql/src/main/resources/esql-language-definition.md

 /**
  * A semi-colon can also be interpreted as a silent no-operation (noop)
- * statement.
+ * translation.
 Noops can be used to disable certain part of a program
- * dynamically (by replacing the statement with a noop) without having
+ * dynamically (by replacing the translation with a noop) without having
- * to remove the statement which can be harder in some cases.
+ * to remove the translation which can be harder in some cases.
  */
 noop
     : ';'